Cookies on the Gambling Commission website

 • any significant individual wins or losses (for example above £500).

-• are encouraged to notify any significant wins by members of your close family or by those you are with if visiting gambling premises, see Visits to gambling premises by employees in a position to influence regulatory decisions section
+• are encouraged to notify any significant wins by members of your close family or by those you are with if visiting gambling premises, see the following Visits to gambling premises by employees in a position to influence regulatory decisions section

 • must provide such additional relevant information as the Commission may need from time to time.
 Such information will be held in confidence, but will be available for any properly constituted investigation.